Dead Letters (Millennium): Plot

-Jordan Black (Brittany Tiplady) is awakened by a nightmare, and is comforted by her father Frank Black (Lance Henriksen).
+Frank Black (Lance Henriksen) comforts his daughter Jordan (Brittany Tiplady) when she is awakened by a bad dream.
 However, Black is soon called to investigate the body of a woman at a dog pound in Portland, Oregon.
-Black works for the Millennium Group, an organisation which offers private investigation services and consults with law enforcement on certain types of cases.
-He is asked by Group member Jim Penseyres (Chris Ellis) to help a local detective on the murder case, as he is being considered as prospective member of the Millennium Group.
-Black believes the murder to be the work of a serial killer, and is convinced there will be a message from him on the bodies.
+He is asked by Jim Penseyres (Chris Ellis), a fellow member of the Millennium Group, to help a local detective on the case, as he is being considered as prospective member of the Group.
+Black believes the murder to be the work of a serial killer and is convinced there will be a message from him on the bodies.

-Black meets up with the detective, Jim Horn (James Morrison), and sees that he is a competent and experienced investigator, although his recent separation from his wife has left him distracted and on edge.

-The killer murders another woman, disposing of the body in a post office's dead letter office.
-Investigating, Black finds a human hair with a message etched into it—"hair today, gone tomorrow"—which he takes as an indication that the murderer is lashing out at a world that he feels has treated him as insignificant.
+Black meets up with the detective, Jim Horn (James Morrison), and sees that he is a competent and experienced investigator, although his recent marital separation has left him distracted and on edge.
+Meanwhile, the killer murders another woman and disposes the body in a post office's dead letter office.
+Investigating, Black finds a human hair with a message etched into it—"hair today, gone tomorrow"—which he takes as an indication that the killer is lashing out at a world that he feels has treated him as insignificant.
 Horn's mental condition seems to deteriorate, and he begins to take the case personally, leading Black to doubt his ability.